NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 21. Fix incorrect link to the autoconf manual.

 22. Avoid word "usually" in the summary.
 Many (most?) packages has no upstream feature flags.

+23. Remove side note about other independent implementations of X protocol.

 </details>